cryptpad/cryptpad/docs/ARCHITECTURE.md

 If the interface is a plain text editor, maintaining the location of the cursor while updating the contents of the editor is not especially difficult.
 The process involves checking where the user's selection is located (possibly a start and end), determining whether the changes to the document occurred before or after those points, and updating the selection boundaries if necessary.

-If the interface is a WYSIWYG editor, maintaining the location of the cursor is more difficult, as the number of characters changed in the authoratative document does not correspond directly to the number of characters which the user perceives.
+If the interface is a WYSIWYG editor, maintaining the location of the cursor is more difficult, as the number of characters changed in the authoritative document does not correspond directly to the number of characters which the user perceives.
 It is the application developers' responsibility to infer from the new content where the cursor should be, and to render the modified content in such a way that it does not disrupt user experience.
 In the process of developing its [Realtime CKEditor](https://cryptpad.fr) XWiki Labs discovered that many of the [existing Javascript libraries](https://github.com/Matt-Esch/virtual-dom) for updating a **DOM** are very destructive, and replace elements completely once a difference is detected within the tree (when scanning left to right).